Arun-sahukar/CodeReview-Pro/README.md

 ### AI Feedback Pipeline

-In production, code analysis is queued via **BullMQ** to avoid blocking the HTTP response.
-The demo mode uses a pattern-based synchronous analyser that detects hardcoded secrets, `eval()` usage, `await` inside `forEach`, loose equality checks, and more.
+Code analysis runs asynchronously via `setTimeout` after review creation to avoid blocking the HTTP response.
+The analyser uses pattern-based detection for hardcoded secrets, `eval()` usage, `await` inside `forEach`, loose equality checks, `console.log` statements, and long lines.
+In a production deployment, this could be replaced with a job queue (e.g., BullMQ) backed by Redis for more robust async processing.

 ---